krateng/ck2suite/README.md

 		}
 	}

-You may also use yaml to define various things, though this is hightly experimental.
+You may also use yaml to define various things in `.yml` or `.svy` files, though this is hightly experimental.
 'Keys' that appear multiple times must be specified as a list instead:

 	events:
 	   namespace: mymod